About the Program

 STUDY GUIDE

 Opera Omaha prepares a study guide for each Student Dress Rehearsal, which includes information about attending an opera and the production, discussion questions, and a list of additional resources.
-The study guide is sent to teachers approximately three weeks in advance of the Student Dress Rehearsal.
+The study guide is sent to teachers approximately two weeks in advance of the Student Dress Rehearsal.

 ARTIST VISITS

-Opera Omaha will offer a limited number of artist visits to those attending Don Pasquale Student Dress Rehearsals.
-Artist visits will take place the week following the performances, October 30-November 4.
-Based on your requests and the interests of your classroom, these can include musical performances, Q&A sessions, or discussion of life as an opera artist.
+Artists visits can include musical performances, masterclasses, Q&A sessions, or discussion of life as an opera artist.
 If you are interested in an artist from the production visiting with your students, indicate that on your reservation and you will be contacted by a member of the Opera Omaha staff.
-Spaces are limited and will be reserved on a first come, first serve basis.
+Spaces are limited and will be reserved on a first come, first served basis.

 PRELUDE TALKS